lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 In addition to the deposit flow, the `IStakingRouter` interface is extended with the following groups of methods needed to support the new `0x02` module type and the on-chain balance accounting introduced by this proposal:

-- **Fee management** — `updateAllStakingModulesFees` performs an atomic batch update of staking module and treasury fees, ensuring that fee changes across all modules take effect in a single transaction and remain consistent (for all modules `staking module fees + treasury fees` is equal) .
+- **Fee management** — `updateAllStakingModulesFees` performs an atomic batch update of staking module and treasury fees, ensuring that fee changes across all modules take effect in a single transaction and remain consistent (for all modules `staking module fees + treasury fees` is equal).
 - **Validator balances reporting** — `reportValidatorBalancesByStakingModule` is the state-mutating entry point used by the Accounting Oracle to deliver per-module validator balance data to the StakingRouter, where it is stored as each module's `validatorsBalanceGwei` and used as the basis for rewards distribution. `validateReportValidatorBalancesByStakingModule` is its view-only counterpart, used by the sanity checker and the oracle to pre-validate a report against the current module set and configured limits before it is submitted on-chain.
-- **Validators balance accessors** — `getModuleValidatorsBalance` and `getTotalModulesValidatorsBalance` return the active validators balance used for rewards distribution, either for a single module or aggregated across all registered modules.
+- **Validator balance accessors** — `getModuleValidatorsBalance` and `getTotalModulesValidatorsBalance` return the active validators balance used for rewards distribution, either for a single module or aggregated across all registered modules.
 - **Module state getters** — `getStakingModuleStateConfig`, `getStakingModuleStateDeposits`, and `getStakingModuleStateAccounting` expose a module's state split into three logical parts (configuration, deposit-related fields, and accounting) to keep the returned structures small and decoupled, allowing consumers to fetch only the slice they need.
 - **Module-level helpers** — `getStakingModuleWithdrawalCredentials` returns the per-module withdrawal credentials with the module's type prefix applied (`0x01...` or `0x02...`), and `canDeposit` reports whether a module exists and is currently eligible to receive deposits.
 - **Top-up cap configuration** — `setMaxTopUpPerBlockGwei` (restricted to `STAKING_MODULE_MANAGE_ROLE`) and `getMaxTopUpPerBlockGwei` manage the protocol-wide per-block top-up amount cap.